How it works

 Here's exactly where the money goes for every action you take.

-Buying someone else's tile (post-graduation)
+Buying someone else's tile

-Holding a tile (weekly tax, post-graduation)
+Holding a tile (weekly tax)

 Lower your price to slow the drain.
 Top up your deposit to extend your runway.